aymenbensalah/the-smart-plane-v1/README.md

 # The smart plane

-Enjoy Math with smart plane
+Enjoy Math with Smart plane